TeamAtomECS/AtomECS/README.md

-# rustmot
+# AtomECS

-`rustmot` is a crate that simulates the laser-cooling of atoms, and supports numerous features:
+`atomecs` is a crate that simulates the laser-cooling of atoms, and supports numerous features:
 * Doppler forces on atoms that scatter light, including (optionally) the random fluctuations that give rise to the Doppler temperature limit.
 * Magnetic fields, implemented on a grid or through simple analytical models.
 * Atoms generated on the surface of a chamber.